catchdigital/docker-php/README.md

 * `8.1.8-fpm`: PHP 8.1.8 with the necessary tools to run a site.
 (Latest)
 * `8.1.8-fpm-dev`: Extensions of 8.1.8-fpm with xdebug for development
-* `8.1.8-fpm-newrelic`: Extensions of 8.1.8-fpm with newrelic php extension

 ## Modules